XronTrix10/Python-Passwd/README.md

 ## Features

 - Has inbuilt strong password generator
-- The credentials are saved in a hidden directory in encrypted format (.pswd)
+- The credentials are saved in a hidden directory inside /opt folder in encrypted format (.pswd)
 - uses advanced & modified cipher text algorithm for encryption
 - Has Vault Lock Protection
 - User can save email, mobile, username, passwords and comments